lia-mason/AWSomeBuilder/README.md

 ## Integration of Cognito and API Gateway in your React app

 The output of the `webapp.yaml` CloudFormation stack contains a Cognito User Pools ID, Web Client ID, and API endpoint.
-Replace the API endpoint in your React app, and replace the Congito User Pools ID and Web Client ID in your `aws-exports.js` file.
+Replace the API endpoint in your React app, and replace the Cognito User Pools ID and Web Client ID in your `aws-exports.js` file.

 ## Contact